 The Health Science course is designed to provide for the development of advanced knowledge and skills related to a wide variety of health careers.
 Students will have hands-on experiences for continued knowledge and skill development.
 The course may be taught by different methodologies such as clinical rotation and career preparation learning.
 To pursue a career in the health science industry, students should learn to reason, think critically, make decisions, solve problems, and communicate effectively.
 Students should recognize that quality health care depends on the ability to work well with others.
 The health science industry is comprised of diagnostic, therapeutic, health informatics, support services, and biotechnology research and development systems that function individually and collaboratively to provide comprehensive health care.
 Students should identify the employment opportunities, technology and safety requirements of each system.
 Students are expected to apply the knowledge and skills necessary to pursue a health science career through further education and employment.
 Professional integrity in the health science industry is dependent on acceptance of ethical and legal responsibilities.
 Students are expected to employ their ethical and legal responsibilities and limitations and understand the implications of their actions.
+Students in Health Science Theory will choose a pathway from the following: Pharmacy, Phlebotomy, or CNA, CPCT, and EKG.

-HEALTH SCIENCE THEORY AND CLINICALS
+PRACTICUM IN HEALTH SCIENCE CNA AND CPCT